PuerkitoBio/gocrawl/README.md

 *    **RobotUserAgent** : The robot's user-agent string used to fetch and query robots.txt for permission to crawl an URL.
 Defaults to `Googlebot (gocrawl vM.m)` where `M.m` is the major and minor version of gocrawl.
 See the [robots exclusion protocol][robprot] ([full specification as interpreted by Google here][robspec]) for details about the rule-matching based on the robot's user agent.
 It is good practice to include contact information in the user agent should the site owner need to contact you.

 *    **MaxVisits** : The maximum number of pages *visited* before stopping the crawl.
 Probably more useful for development purposes.
 Note that the Crawler will send its stop signal once this number of visits is reached, but workers may be in the process of visiting other pages, so when the crawling stops, the number of pages visited will be *at least* MaxVisits, possibly more (worst case is `MaxVisits + number of active workers`).
 Defaults to zero, no maximum.

+*    **EnqueueChanBuffer** : The size of the buffer for the Enqueue channel (the channel that allows the extender to arbitrarily enqueue new URLs in the crawler).
+Defaults to 100.

+*    **HostBufferFactor** : The factor (multiplier) for the size of the workers map and the communication channel when SameHostOnly is set to `false`.
+When SameHostOnly is `true`, the Crawler knows exactly the required size (the number of different hosts based on the seed URLs), but when it is `false`, the size may grow exponentially.
+By default, a factor of 10 is used (size is set to 10 times the number of different hosts based on the seed URLs).

 *    **CrawlDelay** : The time to wait between each request to the same host.
 The delay starts as soon as the response is received from the host.
 This is a `time.Duration` type, so it can be specified with `5 * time.Second` for example (which is the default value, 5 seconds). **If a crawl delay is specified in the robots.txt file, in the group matching the robot's user-agent, by default this delay is used instead**.
 Crawl delay can be customized further by implementing the `ComputeDelay` extender function.